BEER BOTTLES, CASES & KEGS

 BOTTLES AFTER PROHIBITION

-Directly after WWII the bottles were lighter weight than previously.
+After Prohibition, bottles weight somewhat less.
 Instead of bottles that contained a pint (16 oz.) or 11.5 oz, the common size became 12 oz. and they were almost always brown.
-Bavarian's Master Brand bottles from a 1938 ad is shown on the side.
+Bavarian's Master Brand Beer bottles from a 1938 ad is shown on the side.
 When the main brand labels changed to become Bavarian's Old Style Beer in 1946 the quart and 12 oz. bottles had a shorter neck and the "Jug" bottles containing 1/2 and 1 gallon became clear with a loop on the top to carry the bottle.
 (See the side and below.)

 In addition, other Bavarian brands that are believed to have used the same brown bottles were Cincinnati's Pride and Schott Ale.
 There may have been a clear bottle used after Prohibition for one of these more specialized brands, but that's uncertain.
 It's also likely that there were different cases for these other brands as well.